Ecomedia: Environment Through Media

-Film and Television
+Film and television

 Digital media offers numerous outlets to share different perspectives on the environment.
 Within the realm of film and television, there are numerous approaches that exist.
 The subcategory of television is made up of news broadcasting, entertainment and educational television shows, advertisements, short films, and more.
 Each has different motives behind their approach of the topic, which also varies between cultures, environments, societies and political structures.
 There are channels dedicated to providing educational knowledge about the environment and human interactions with the environment, such as National Geographic.
 There are also television shows that are meant to provide education knowledge about the environment to children in a cartoon format.
 All of these forms of television are useful for answering the question of how environmental topics are portraying through media sources and what their intentions are.
 There have been numerous studies that look at whether or not this is a successful and educational way to promote environmental awareness.

 The category of environmental films has similar opportunities for creative approaches to address the topic of the environment.
 Aside from the published media, celebrity status can led a voice to the environmental movement.
 The well-known actor and environmentalist, Leonardo Dicaprio, has both been featured in and been the director of environmental focused films.
 The idea that celebrity status can give attention to both good and bad aspects of the environment and its conservation is a growing trend for environmentalism as well as other global topics.
 The argument that individuals, such as celebrities are becoming a part of the spectacle of conservation, driven by the consumerist aspect of media.

 The overarching media forms of film and television can address the environment through undertones and hidden messages, using it to create plot, or coverage of an existing or past environmental concern.

+However, environmental problems rarely appear in popular films.
+A study of 250 of the most-watched fictional films released between 2013 and 2022 found that climate change existed in 12.8% of these films, while a global environmental problem (climate change, freshwater pollution, marine pollution, air pollution, deforestation, species extinction and biodiversity decline, or toxic waste) existed in 26%.
+The presence of climate change, as well as common climate impacts, increased substantially over time; however, when climate change and other environmental problems were present, they were generally mentioned in just one or two scenes, and their gravity and/or urgency was not emphasized.